-This reading group guide for A Good Killing includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Allison Leotta.
+This reading group guide for Law of Attraction includes discussion questions, ideas for enhancing your book club, and a Q&A with author Allison Leotta.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
-Introduction

 Get a FREE e-book by joining our mailing list today!